Predestined To Be

 Many of you who really know me; know that I normally go with my emotions rather than logic.
 I act and react emotionally and impulsively.
+A friend said you put a whole lot of yourself into loving others and because you love everybody you don’t ever want to see someone’s heart hurting.
+Even when it is not on you…you love big.

-I can relate to Peter often not thinking (or seeming like it at least) before he speaks and the way he “gets so involved in everything and is just so interested in what Jesus says.”
+Often not thinking (or seeming like it at least) before he spoke and the way he “gets so involved in everything and is just so interested in what Jesus says.”
 Of all Jesus’ disciples, we have the most information about Peter.

 Not only was he a part of the Lord’s inner circle, but also, due to his enthusiasm, he was also at the center of many gospel stories.
 He was zealous and impulsive.
 Matthew 14:22-33When he walked on the water.
 Here we see Peter acting on the right inclination, but then he finds himself in over his head (pun intended).

 In Matthew 17:1-6 There Jesus was transfigured before him and in in his enthusiasm he saw this big picture that turned into this idea “I will put up three shelters-one for you, one for Moses and one for Elijah.’
 His response to this unusual experience is typical of what I would do .
 It’s not that his idea of building shelters for Jesus, Moses and Elijah was bad per se.
 It’s just that it was impulsive and not well-thought-out.
 Wonder if Matthew remembered it for posterity.